grag1337/SilentAsset/README.md

 This project is in its early days, everything you see here is almost a POC.
 I will constantly be changing this project and adding / removing features.
 As said below, suggestions are greatly appreciated and assist me in prioritising feature addition.

+PS: Don't run this as root, unless you are prepared to debug for hours.
+I have no idea why it fails when running as root.
+PSPS: Make sure you have chromium and chromium-webdriver installed before lodging issues, just incase that's the problem.

 ## About The Project

 After trying to make-do with a handful of asset discovery tools, I decided that it was time to just create something that does what I want, how I want it.
 This is an ongoing project and features are prone to change / deletion.
 I'm taking any/all suggestions and code additions that assist in creating a tool that can compete with it's predecessors.